 - Avatar The Last Airbender: I could make any number of criticisms on minor points, but overall it's a wonder of story, character, art and animation.
 The sequel Korra is not as good with the writing, but still worth seeing/

 - Blackadder: Blackadder The Third and Blackadder Goes Forth at least.
 Rowan Atkinson plays a horrible man, but you can't help but admire his cunning.
 Tony Robinson and Hugh Laurie are also great.

-- Life On Mars: Bringing the police procedural back to its roots and dissecting those same roots.
+- Life On Mars: Bringing the police procedural back to its roots while also dissecting those same roots.
 Very character-driven.
 Pity they couldn't end it well.

 - The Adventures of Baron Munchausen: Terry Gilliam brings to this film a unique cinematography.

-- I like Pixar films in general, but especially Up, WALL•E and Toy Story 3.
+- I like Pixar films in general, but especially Up, WALL•E (the first half at least) and Toy Story 3.

 - The fiction of Isaac Asimov in general, but Foundation is what made me actually read full-length novels with its brilliantly simple idea of epic scope.